2015–16 KF Tirana season: April

 Tirana commenced the month by taking a 3–0 home victory over Tërbuni Pukë thanks to an Elis Bakaj hat-trick, returning Tirana in the winning ways after six consecutive league matches without a win.
 That was the second win at Selman Stëmasi Stadium and Elis Bakaj become the first player to score a hat-trick for Tirana since Bekim Balaj on 23 October 2011.
-On 5 April, Tirana terminated its cooperating with Alex Willian who didn't play a single minute in the senor team in competitive matches, being reduced to play only with the reserve side.
+On 5 April, Tirana terminated its cooperating with Alex Willian who didn't play a single minute in the senior team in competitive matches, being reduced to play only with the reserve side.
 Tirana then defeated Laçi at home thanks again to Elis Bakaj winner to keep the European chances alive.

 After that, Tirana made another false step as they didn't go more than a goalless against the penultimate side of Bylis Ballsh.
 In the next match, Tirana suffered another defeat at the hands of Skënderbeu Korçë, losing 1–0 at Selman Stërmasi Stadium thanks to the Hamdi Salihi's later winner.
 That was Tirana's fourth league loss against Skënderbeu Korçë in as many matches played.
 In the last league match for this month, Teuta Durrës held Tirana to a 0–0 draw at Niko Dovana Stadium.